elmar/notes/windows/filesystem.markdown

 Notes about Filesystems in Windows
 ==================================

 Some characters like a colon are illegal in a file name under Windows.
-To force a literal interpretation use `\\?\` to quota a file name.
+To force a literal interpretation use `\\?\` to quote a file name.
 E.g., to delete a file use

     del \\?\D:\foo:bar.txt